Ray Cummins: Senior

 In 1973 Cummins turned his attentions back to football, winning a second Munster title following a 5–12 to 1–15 victory over great rivals Kerry.
 The team later qualified for the All-Ireland final with Galway providing the opposition.
 Teenager Jimmy Barry-Murphy scored the first of his two goals after just two minutes to set the tone.
 Cork had a reasonably comfortable 3–17 to 2–13 victory and Cummins became only the tenth player in the history of Gaelic games to win senior All-Ireland medals in both hurling and football.

 In 1974 the Cork hurling team bounced back somewhat with Cummins capturing a second National League winners' medal after a defeat of Limerick.
 He later added a third Munster football winners' medal to his collection as Kerry were accounted for once again.
 While Cork were the favourites to retain the All-Ireland football title the team's march to victory came to an abrupt halt when Dublin defeated them in the All-Ireland semi-final.
-It would by nine years before the Cork football would return to Croke Park.
+It would be nine years before the Cork football would return to Croke Park.

 1975 saw the Cork hurlers return to the big time.
 Cummins captured a fourth Munster winners' medal that year following the provincial final trouncing of Limerick.
 Cork, however, were defeated by surprise package Galway in the subsequent All-Ireland semi-final.

 1976 saw Cork retain their Munster title with another huge 4–14 to 3–5 win over neighbouring Limerick.
 It was Cummins's fifth Munster winner's medal.
 This victory allowed Cork to advance directly to the All-Ireland final where Wexford provided the opposition.
 Both sides had high expectations.
 Cork got off to the worst possible start in an All-Ireland final and trailed by 2–2 after six minutes.
 Cork battled back, however, the game hung in the balance for much of the seventy.
-With ten minutes left Wexford were two points to the good, however, three points by Jimmy Barry-Murphy, two by Pat Moylan and a kicked effort from captain Cummins gave Cork a 2–21 to 4–11 victory.
+With ten minutes left, Wexford were two points to the good, however, three points by Jimmy Barry-Murphy, two by Pat Moylan and a kicked effort from captain Cummins gave Cork a 2–21 to 4–11 victory.
 It was Cummins's second All-Ireland winners' medal.

 In 1977 Cork reached their third consecutive Munster decider with Clare as the opposition.
 'The Rebels' got off to a great start with a Tim Crowley penalty after just seventy-five seconds.
 Clare fought back, however, Cork still defeated fourteen-man Clare by 4–15 to 4–10.
 A subsequent defeat of Galway set up a second consecutive All-Ireland final showdown with Wexford.
 Like the previous year the game turned into a close, exciting affair.
 A Seánie O'Leary goal, together with some brilliant saves by goalkeeper Martin Coleman helped Cork to a 1–17 to 3–8 victory.
 The victory also resulted in a third All-Ireland winners' medal for Cummins.